 But, at least you know an intrusion has occurred.

 Lately, hackers have stepped up their use of stealth hacking to compromise websites.
 Instead of announcing themselves by defacing your website, hackers leave code in place to perform a variety of misdeeds while you, the site owner, are none the wiser.

 Search engines, however, can detect malware and blacklist the website, leaving you with a red banner over your content and probably a red face to go with it.
 Even so, search engines only find a portion of all malware infections, and they don’t block all the infected websites they find.

-In 2018, only about 15% of malware-infected sites identified by search engines were blacklisted, about 4% less than the previous year.
+In 2022, only 8.42% of malware-infected sites identified by search engines were blacklisted.

 According to SiteLock.com, a website devoted to website security: “Search engines are using greater caution when blacklisting websites to avoid reporting errors at the site owner’s expense.
 When a blacklisting occurs, the consequences can impact a website’s traffic, reputation, and even profitability.”

 Hackers commonly use these web page security vulnerabilities to exploit your website.
 Learn what they are and how to secure your website against them.